 Stress doesn’t create acne, but it can worsen existing issues.
 It isn’t clear how anxiety produces skin blemishes, but stress hormones such as cortisol can overstimulate the oil glands and increase inflammation levels in the body.
 Controlling stress with meditation, exercise, or any method that helps keep you calm may also clear your skin.
 When a person with acne experiences a lot of stress, more oil is produced.
 This results in clogging hair follicles that lead to acne.
 Sometimes, acne and anxiety can interact in a harmful cycle.
 When some people are upset or anxious, they are more inclined to exacerbate their blemishes, and some people pick at their skin when they’re stressed.

 Various creams, lotions, and gels are all useful for treating acne and work in a variety of different ways.
-Dermatologists often recommend a bacteria-killing benzoyl peroxide topical combined with a prescription antimicrobial such as erythromycin or clindamycin.
-Newer drugs, such as Ziana and Epiduo combine antibacterial medication with retinoids and may be more effective than individual products.
-Retinoids also stimulate the production of collagen, making it particularly beneficial for adult acne sufferers.
+Dermatologists often recommend a bacteria-killing topical cream combined with a prescription antimicrobial.
+Newer drugs combine medication with vitamin A or vitamin A replicating substances and may be more effective than individual products.
+Vitamin A also stimulates the production of skin protein, making it particularly beneficial for adult acne sufferers.

 Checking in with Your Doctor